 My favorite bath salts recipes that you may like:

 To prevent your homemade bath salts from getting wet and hardening, always store them in an air-tight container.
 Keep your salts in a dry place, away from the sun and heat.

 If stored in an air-tight container, homemade bath salts can last for 6 months to 24 months.

 The salts themselves do not have an expiry date and can be stored for years.
 However, if your bath salts include other ingredients, such as carrier oils, fragrance, etc. they won’t last as long.

 To determine the expiry date of your DIY recipe, check expiry dates of all the ingredients you use.
 Your bath salts will last as long as the ingredient with shortest expiry date (usually the carrier oil).
 For example, if your carrier oil expires in 8 months and essential oil expires in 2 years, then your bath recipe will expire in 8 months.

 Once you have created a bath salt recipe you love, you’ll need to package it.
 Humidity can ruin salts, so it is important that you choose an airtight container for long-term storage.

-Zip Lock Stand Up Bags – an attractive and rather inexpensive way to package bath salts.
+Zip Lock Stand Up Bags – an attractive and rather inexpensive way to package salts.
 And here are some of my favorite sellers that use such bags to package their bath salts.

 PET Jars – clear plastic jars come in a wide range of shapes and sizes.
 I like to use PET jars for my DIY bath products because they won’t damage by bath if I accidentally drop a jar.